Path Decomposition of Spectrally Negative Levy Processes: Decomposition through infimum or supremum

 In this section, we perform a path decomposition of the L\'evy process to characterize the distributions of pre-supremum, post-supremum, and post-infimum processes before an independent exponential time $T$ with parameter $\gamma>0$.
 Let

-Then, we have the following theorem for pre-$H_S$ process $\{X_u:0\le u\le H_{S}\}$, post-$H_S$ process $\{X_{H_S+u}:u\le T-H_S\}$, and post-$H_I$ process $\{X_{H_I+u}:u\le T-H_I\}$.
+Then, we have the following theorem for pre-$H_S$ process $\{X_u:0\le u\le H_{S}\}$, post-$H_S$ process $\{X_{H_S+u}:0\le u\le T-H_S\}$, and post-$H_I$ process $\{X_{H_I+u}:0\le \emph{}u\le T-H_I\}$.

-\begin{thm} \begin{enumerate} \item The pre-$H_I$ process and the post-$H_I$ process are independent.
-Given $I_T=a$, the law for the post-$H_I$ process is given by $h$-transform of the law $\p^\uparrow$ of the original spectrally negative L\'evy process conditioned to stay positive and killed at time $T$ with
+\begin{thm} \begin{enumerate} \item Conditionally on $I_T,$ the pre-$H_I$ process and the post-$H_I$ process are independent.
+Conditioned on $I_T$, the value of the infimum, the law of the post-$H_I$ process is given by $h$-transform of the law $\p^\uparrow$ of the original spectrally negative L\'evy process conditioned to stay positive and killed at time $T$ with